 Women who experience physical discomfort and/or feelings of self-consciousness due to enlarged or asymmetric labia may now be able to turn to labiaplasty for relief.
-Also known as labiaplasty, labia minora reduction and labial reduction, this procedure, performed by board-certified plastic surgeons at 8 West, alters the labia minora (inner labia) and the labia majora (outer labia)—in other words, the folds of skin surrounding a woman’s vulva.
+Also known as labiaplasty, labia minora reduction, and labial reduction, this procedure performed by Board Certified plastic surgeons at 8 West Clinic alters the labia minora (inner labia), and sometimes—for the right candidate—the labia majora (outer labia).
+In other words, labiaplasty treats the folds of skin surrounding a woman’s vulva.

 The labia are measured, marked and carefully trimmed, then closed with sutures.